 This teaching strategy will touch many of the emotional aspects of care, including students’ feelings about addressing issues of transition, end of life, and functional decline.
 It also enhances students’ spirit of inquiry and nursing judgment.

-1. Consider the following movies, either assigning them in their entirety or using clips.
+1. Consider the following movies,.
 Descriptions courtesy of the Internet Movie Database:

 - About Schmidt: It’s the aging Baby Boomer generation’s very own 21st- century road movie, starring Jack Nicholson, who, of course, had a memorable role in the ’60s road trip classic Easy Rider.
 Instead of a young man wondering whether he’ll ever amount to anything, Schmidt is an aging man questioning whether his life has had any meaning.
 This film can be used with students to explore Erikson’s developmental stage of Integrity vs. Despair.
 (This film looks at situational decision-making.)